- Purpose and lawful basis for processing?

 - What we need?

 - What we do with it?

 Our purpose for processing your personal data is to seek your views on the draft content of our project ExplAIn guidance in order to inform its further development.

-The lawful basis we are relying on to process your personal data is article 6(1)(e) of the GDPR, which allows us to process personal data when this is necessary for the performance of our public tasks in our capacity as a regulator.
+The lawful basis we are relying on to process your personal data is article 6(1)(e) of the UK GDPR, which allows us to process personal data when this is necessary for the performance of our public tasks in our capacity as a regulator.

 If you are responding to our consultation we’ll need your name, contact details and where relevant the organisation that you work for.
 We will also process any other personal data you choose to provide in your response to the consultation questions.